Australia's Qantas grounds more planes as union dispute deepens

 Qantas has been hit by a string of strikes since September and faces a prolonged dispute involving baggage handlers, ground staff, engineers and pilots over pay and conditions and plans to cut domestic jobs as it looks to expand in Asia.

-It is the worst dispute the airline has faced since 2008 when industrial action by engineers cost the airline A$130 million, according to local media.
+It is the worst dispute the airline has faced since 2008 when industrial action by engineers cost the airline A$130 million (84 million pounds), according to local media.

 Disruptions have mainly hit domestic flights in Australia where the carrier makes most of its profits, particularly from its low-cost offshoot, Jetstar, and frequent flyer programme.